MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 Let's review what you accomplished in this chapter:

+- You learned the disadvantages of loading an image file directly compared to the advantages of use the **Content Pipeline**
 - You added an image file to the content project using the MGCB Editor
 - You learned about the content pipeline workflow and how MonoGame automates the process for you.
 - You used the [**SpriteBatch**](xref:Microsoft.Xna.Framework.Graphics.SpriteBatch) class to draw a texture.